MrWillCom/awesome/README.md

 *   [tiagozip/cap](https://github.com/tiagozip/cap) - Cap is a lightweight, modern open-source CAPTCHA alternative using SHA-256 proof-of-work

-*   [zumerlab/snapdom](https://github.com/zumerlab/snapdom) - snapDOM captures HTML elements to images with exceptional speed and accuracy.
+*   [zumerlab/snapdom](https://github.com/zumerlab/snapdom) - SnapDOM is a next-generation DOM capture engine that transforms HTML into almost any format all powered by a flexible plugin system

 *   [pqina/react-filepond](https://github.com/pqina/react-filepond) - 🔌 A handy FilePond adapter component for React